-Patients can experience less frequent bowel movements following surgery, due to the fact that there is less volume of food going in to the system.
+Patients can experience less frequent bowel movements following surgery.
 It is normal to have 1-2 bowel movements per week, but the stools should not be painful or dry.
 The most common reason for constipation after gastric bypass surgery is dehydration.
-This is one important reason to drink at least 64 ounces of water per day!
+This is one important reason to drink at least 64 ounces of fluids per day!

-If you experience hard painful bowel movements, or if 7 days pass without a bowel movement, you may use the following: Milk Of Magnesia, Colace, Fleet enemas or other gentle stool softeners.
+If you experience hard painful bowel movements, or if 4 days pass without a bowel movement, you may use the following: Milk Of Magnesia, Colace, Fleet enemas or other gentle stool softeners.
 Call the office if you try these options and you are still constipated.
 You should then pay close attention to ensuring that you are staying well hydrated thereafter.
-Very few patients develop constipation after surgery if they are drinking enough water.
+Very few patients develop constipation after surgery if they are drinking enough fluid.